sarthakpati/OpenFederatedLearning/docs/installation_and_setup.configuration_of_defaults.rst

 Prerequisites:

-1. In root directory of |prod| repository
+1. Clone the |prod| repository, and navigate to the root directory.
-2. You know the fully-qualified domain name or IP address of the machine you want to use as your aggregator.
+2. Determine the fully-qualified domain name or IP address of the machine you want to use as your aggregator.
 For example, you can use the following linux/cygwin command:

 .. code-block:: console